Method only (pip install)

 Which Genes Drive the Enrichment

 Each category in the report lists the specific genes contributing to the enrichment, ranked by expression.
-For a parasitologist, that means seeing GAPDH and HGXPRT at the top of the Translation apex.
-For a virologist, ISG15 and MX1 driving the Interferon response.
-Expandable gene tables connect enrichment back to concrete gene biology.
+Expandable gene tables connect every enrichment signal back to the concrete transcripts driving it, so you can follow a striking pattern all the way down to individual genes.

 How Architecture Shifts Between Conditions